US STOCKS-S&P 500 hovers near record high as private payrolls jump

 The S&P growth index .IGX, which houses mega-cap names Apple Inc AAPL.O, Amazon AMZN.O, Facebook Inc FB.O and Microsoft Corp MSFT.O, has jumped nearly 11.9% this quarter, outperforming its value peer .IVX and narrowing the gap for the year-to-date performance.

-Six of the 11 major S&P indexes rose with energy .SPNY leading the pact higher, tracking oil prices.
+Six of the 11 major S&P indexes rose, with energy .SPNY leading the pack after tracking oil prices.
 O/R

-Virgin Galactic Holdings SPCE.N fell 4.6% after BofA Global Research downgraded billionaire Richard Branson's spaceship company's stock to "underperform" from "buy".

-Declining issues outnumbered advancers for a 1-to-1 ratio on the NYSE and for a 1.66-to-1 ratio on the Nasdaq.
+Advancing issues outnumbered decliners by a 1.2-to-1 ratio on the NYSE.
+Declining issues outnumbered advancers by a 1.2-to-1 ratio on the Nasdaq.

-The S&P index recorded 13 new 52-week highs and no new low, while the Nasdaq recorded 28 new highs and 21 new lows.
+The S&P 500 posted 17 new 52-week highs and no new low, while the Nasdaq recorded 85 new highs and 33 new lows.

 S&P 500's second best H1 since 1998https://tmsnrt.rs/2TcTj3t